-Analytical and statistical advances to methods for estimating growth developed to account for sources of variability and permit parameter comparisons across length-at-age, length frequency, and tagging based approaches.
-Structural modifications to Fabens (1965) parameterization of the von Bertalanffy growth model address issues of compatibility between growth parameters estimated from tagging studies and other methods, and can reduce bias through the accommodation of modest measurement errors (Francis 1988, Maller and Deboer 1988, James 1991, Palmer et al. 1991, Wang et al. 1995, Laslett et al. 2002, Eveson et al. 2004, 2007, Zhang et al. 2009) Maximum likelihood and Bayesian model fitting procedures accommodate individual variability by describing population parameters using probability distributions (Francis 1988, Kimura et al. 1993, Wang et al. 1995, Zhang et al. 2009).
-The flexibility of Bayesian approaches allow K and L∞to be sampled in this manner and can account for prior information when estimating parameters likelihood approaches typically treat K as a fixed effect (Wang et al. 1995, Laslett et al. 2002, Eveson et al. 2004, Zhang et al. 2009).
+Analytical and statistical advances to methods for estimating growth have been developed to account for sources of variability and permit parameter comparisons across length-at-age, length frequency, and tagging based approaches.
+Structural modifications to Fabens (1965) parameterization of the von Bertalanffy growth model address issues of compatibility between growth parameters estimated from tagging studies and other methods, and can reduce bias through the accommodation of modest measurement errors (Francis 1988, Maller and Deboer 1988, James 1991, Palmer et al. 1991, Wang et al. 1995, Laslett et al. 2002, Eveson et al. 2004, 2007, Zhang et al. 2009).
+Maximum likelihood and Bayesian model fitting procedures accommodate individual growth variability by describing population parameters using probability distributions (Francis 1988, Kimura et al. 1993, Wang et al. 1995, Zhang et al. 2009).
+The flexibility of Bayesian approaches allow K and L∞to be sampled in this manner and can account for prior information when estimating parameters.
+Maximum likelihood approaches typically treat K as a fixed effect but flexibility in their implementation has allowed for the development of model structures that can estimate a single set of growth parameters from direct aging, length frequency, and growth increment data simultaneously (Wang et al. 1995, Laslett et al. 2002, Eveson et al. 2004, Zhang et al. 2009).

-Here previously unreported tagging data used to estimate growth parameters for using Bayesian and maximum likelihood procedures.
-A series of models integrating previous length-at-age and length frequency data are developed to describe growth across most of the species’ life history.
+Here previously unreported tagging data are used to estimate growth parameters for P. filamentosus using Bayesian and maximum likelihood procedures.
+A series of models integrating previous length-at-age and length frequency data with the tagging data are developed to describe growth across most of the species’ life history.
 Models are tested to determine a preferred model structure.
 New growth parameters are estimated and compared to those previously reported for the Hawaiian Archipelago.

 Methods

+Study Domain/Setting?

+Opakapaka Tagging Program

 Tagging data used for this analysis were obtained by Hawaii’s Division of Aquatic Resources (DAR) within the state’s Department of Land and Natural Resources (DLNR).
 Between 1989 and 1994 the Opakapaka Tagging Program (OTP), led by staff biologist Henry Okamoto and operating from fishing vessels contracted out of Honolulu Harbor, targeted and tagged P. filamentosus.
-Over the study’s duration, OTP tagged 4,179 juvenile and adult around the Main Hawaiian Islands.
+Over the study’s duration, OTP tagged 4,179 juvenile and adult P. filamentosus around the Main Hawaiian Islands.

 Fish were caught with hook-and-line gear and brought to the surface at a rate of 2-5 feet per second.
 Prior to tagging, each fish was placed in a holding container with aerated seawater to ascertain survival likelihood.
 If the stomach was inverted and full of gas, it was punctured using a small sharp instrument (e.g., scalpel, hypodermic needle, fish hook).
 A few scales were carefully removed and a small (~1 cm) incision was made near the fish’s anal opening to assist in expelling gas from the body cavity.
 Fish appearing lively and upright were deemed likely to survive and thus suitable candidates for tagging.
 These fish were surgically implanted with unique identifiable internal anchor tags with a monofilament streamer protruding from the incision in the peritoneal cavity.
 The fork length of each fish measured to the nearest ¼ inch was recorded before the fish was returned headfirst to sea with enough downward momentum to assist in counteracting buoyancy caused by any residual gas.